Certifying the activation of Bell nonlocality with finite data: Confidence hyperoctahedron

+A conclusive demonstration of the activation of Bell nonlocality must certify that the initial state is Bell-local.
+This necessitates an accurate description of the joint quantum state of both systems.
+The most complete picture is obtained from a tomography of the quantum state.
+For that one uses a collection of measurements where outcome $j$ of setting $k$ is described by the operator $\Pi_{j|k}$.
+The probabilities $\tr(\Pi_{j|k}\varrho)$ for each outcome are collected into a vector $\vec p$ and the measurements are tomographically complete if $\vec p$ is unique for each state $\varrho$.
+After measuring each setting for $N$ times, one can then use the resulting vector of observed frequencies $\vec f$ to infer $\hat\varrho$ by inverting $\varrho\mapsto \vec p(\varrho)$.

-\emph{Confidence hyperoctahedron for quantum state to\-mo\-graphy.---} A conclusive demonstration of an activation of Bell-nonlocality must certify in a first step that the initial state is Bell-local, with a high level of statistical confidence.
-The corresponding hypothesis test requires one to measure tomographic data of the state.
-We follow here the strategy to construct a convex confidence region from the data, that is, a region in state space which contains the experimental state with high probability.
-It then suffices to verify that all extreme points of the region are Bell-local and hence, by convexity, so are all states in the confidence region.
-This leads to a low probability for this test to indicate a Bell-local state although the experimental state was Bell-nonlocal.
+We require that the dominant source of uncertainty in this process stems from statistical fluctuations, enabling us to perform a statistical hypothesis test and assert whether the physical state is Bell-local with a high degree of confidence.
+We follow here the strategy to construct a convex confidence region from the data, that is, a region in the state space which contains the experimental state with high probability.
+It then suffices to verify that all extreme points of this region are Bell-local and hence, by convexity, so are all states in the confidence region.
+This leads to a low probability for false positives, that is, the test rarely indicates a Bell-local state when the experimental state is Bell-nonlocal.

-For this strategy to work, we need the confidence region to have a finite number of extremal points, that is, it must be a polytope.
-Although there are methods to obtain confidence polytopes \cite{confidence_polytopes_2019}, their number of vertices is by far too large so that an inspection of their locality is computationally infeasible.
-Here we use a hyperoctahedron as confidence region where for each dimension of the state space there are two vertices.
-The underlying idea to construct this polytope is an outer approximation of a confidence ellipsoid in state space.
-Specifically, we use the Gaussian confidence region $C_2$ of Ref.~\cite{comp_conf_regions_almeida_2023},
+For this strategy to work, we need the confidence region to have a finite number of extremal points and consequently, the region must be a polytope.
+Although there are methods available to obtain confidence polytopes \cite{confidence_polytopes_2019}, the huge number of vertices involved makes it computationally infeasible to test whether all of them are Bell-local.
+Here we use a hyperoctahedron as confidence region where for each dimension of the state space there are only two vertices.
+The underlying idea is an outer approximation of a confidence ellipsoid in state space, specifically, we use the Gaussian confidence region $C_2$ of Ref.~\cite{comp_conf_regions_almeida_2023} to obtain